mozilla/normandy/docs/ops/config.rst

     The DSN for Raven to report errors to Sentry.
 Defaults to ``None``.
 Not required.

-.. envvar:: DJANGO_CACHES_RECIPE_TIME

-    :default: ``300`` (5 minutes)

-    The amount of time in seconds to hold Recipes in the cache.
-This may be set to 0 in non-production environments to ease testing.
-In production environments, setting this value too low can be a denial-of-service risk.

 .. envvar:: DJANGO_AUTOGRAPH_URL

     The URL where an Autograph_ server can be reached.
 If left blank, content